Data protection – an integral part of our company

 Some fields are not mandatory.
 If you nevertheless provide the relevant information, you consent to our processing of your personal data for the purpose of responding to your enquiry.

 The legal basis for the processing of your personal data in conjunction with a contact request is Art.
 6 (1) (b) GDPR if you are interested in further information about our products.
 If, on the other hand, you have a different request, we will process your personal data in accordance with Art.
 6 (1) (f) GDPR.
 Our legitimate interest is to respond to your request.
-We will delete your personal data as soon as we have answered your questions.

 In order to reach potential colleagues in the best possible way, we operate a company page on popular business networks.
 The following data protection information therefore applies to the processing of personal data on these portals.